Find Trade Colleges

 Augusta, GA

 Our 2023 rankings named Augusta University the most popular school in Georgia for dental support services students working on their bachelor’s degree.
-Located in the medium-sized city of Augusta, Augusta University is a public college with a medium-sized student population.
+Located in the city of Augusta, Augusta University is a public college with a medium-sized student population.

 Of the 28 students majoring in dental support at Augusta University, 7% are male and 93% are female.